GitauHarrison/notes/linode/buy_domain.md

 I will search for _bolderlearner.com_.
 If it is available, I will add it to my cart.
 You will find the name with possible other extensions such as _.net_ or _.academy_.
 Pick the one that is most appropriate for your application.
 Namecheap normally offers monthly discounts when you register a domain name.
 Be sure to check that out and take advantage of the discount.

+![Purchase domain](/images/linode/buy_domain/purchase.png)

 Once the name is in my cart, I will click in the checkout button to begin the process of confirming my order.
 I will register this domain for one year.
 You can choose to register it for longer periods of time by clicking the dropdown menu and selecting the number of years you would like to register the domain for.

 By default, domain privacy is enabled just to protect you and your information when you register a domain.
 You can disable this by clicking the privacy buttons, but I don't know why you'd want to do that.
 There is a linux terminal command that you can use to find out more information about a domain name.
 So, for example, if I want to find out more information about _bolderlearner.com_, I can run the command `whois bolderlearner.com`.
 This simple command will reveal all the information about the domain name.
 If your domain privacy is disabled, all your personal details will be visible to anyone who runs this command.
-However, since the domain privacy is enabled by default, I am not be concerned about this since everything about me is blocked.
+However, since the domain privacy is enabled by default, I am not be concerned about this because everything about me is blocked.

 Namecheap also offers other addons such as SSL, VPN, Professional Email, and more.
 I will not be using any of these addons because I can do them myself.
 That is all I need to register my domain name.
 I will proceed to confirm my order.
 If you are interested in discounts, you will see a Promo Code field.
 Enter the promo code on offer during the month of your purchase, click "Apply" before clicking "Confirm Order".
-Since I am not a first time registrant, the coupon shown below will be invalid.
+Since I am not a first time registrant, the coupon shown above will be invalid.

-![Purchase domain](/images/linode/buy_domain/purchase.png)

 I will be redirected to the billing page where I can enter my credit card information.
+I have left out an image illustration of the billing page for privacy of my details.
 For this domain, I will disable autorenewal for my purchase.
 Once that is done, I will click "Continue".
 Namecheap will then redirect me to a confirmation page just to make sure that the details I have entered are correct.
 If everything looks good, I will confirm this purchase.

 Back to my namecheap dashboard, I can click the [Domain List](https://ap.www.namecheap.com/domains/list/) link in the sidebar navigational menu to see the domain I just purchased.
 There is a "Manage" button next the domain.
 Clicking this button will redirect me to the domain management page.